jkphl/micrometa/doc/index.md

 $isAnHEntry = $item->isOfType((object)['profile' => 'http://microformats.org/profile/', 'name' => 'h-entry']);
 ```

-In fact, you can also pass multiple types to `isOfType()` using the [profiled names syntax](#profiled-names-syntax) described below.
-The method will return true as soon as the item is of one of the given types.
-This way you can easily determine if an item is e.g. a Microformats `h-card` or a schema.org `Person` item (which are roughly equivalent).
+You can also pass multiple types to `isOfType()` using the [profiled names syntax](#profiled-names-syntax) described below.
+The method will return `true` as soon as one of the given types matches.
+This way you can easily determine if an item is e.g. a Microformats `h-card` or a schema.org `Person` (which are roughly equivalent).

 ##### Item properties

-An item may have zero or more **properties** with each property being multi-valued (i.e. it can have zero or more values).
-The **property list** behaves much like an array but is in fact an array-like object that uses [IRIs](#iris) as keys for the properties, so you can do things like this:
+Each item has a **property list** with zero or more multi-valued **properties** (i.e. they can each have zero or more values).
+The property list behaves much like an array but is in fact an array-like object that uses [IRIs](#iris) as property keys, so you can do things like this with it:

 ```php
 use Jkphl\Micrometa\Ports\Item\Item;